Photo Credit: Sabrina

-If you come unprepared, you’ll fumble with your words and be all over the place with yours answers.
+You only have minutes, if not seconds, to sell yourself at the interview.
+If you come unprepared, you’ll fumble with your words and be all over the place.

-Tell Me About Yourself is the all-time most popular question and definitely be asked by the recruiter.
+Tell Me About Yourself is the all-time most popular question.

-Continue reading and follow this easy rule when answering this crucial question.
+Continue reading below and follow an easy rule when answering this crucial question.

-Easily Answer The “Tell Me About Yourself” Question
+Easily Answer The ‘Tell Me About Yourself’ Cabin Crew Question

 Not A Social Media Bio/Profile

-Before everything else, resist the impulse to list all your hobbies and personal interests.
-Don’t talk about your relationship status or family history either.
+Before everything else, resist the impulse to say out loud all your hobbies and personal interests.

 You aren’t creating a Bio for your social media profile.